fiveisprime/lookout/README.md

 });
 ```

-The change function also passes the name of the property that changed, the old value, and the new value:
+The notification callback also passes the name of the property that changed,
+the old value, and the new value:

 ```js
 var myObject = { id: 100, name: 'my object' };